tommililja/Farse/README.md

 ## Contributing

-Bug reports, feature requests, and pull requests are all welcome — see [CONTRIBUTING.md](CONTRIBUTING.md).
+Bug reports, feature and pull requests are welcome — see [CONTRIBUTING.md](CONTRIBUTING.md).